-A case of bad timing: Eligible for the vaccine, or close to it, they got the coronavirus instead
+‘I almost made it’: Close to a vaccine, these Americans got covid-19 instead

 “Really?”
 De Groot replied.

-After a test confirmed the diagnosis, she retreated to her bedroom for 13 days, sad and worried she would not regain her sense of smell and taste.
-While she knows she is better off than many others, De Groot is also angry that she had somehow become infected after strictly heeding governmental directives.
+After a test confirmed the diagnosis, she retreated to her bedroom for 13 days, sad and worried she would not regain her senses of smell and taste.
+While she knows she is better off than many others, De Groot is also angry that she somehow became infected after strictly heeding governmental directives.

 “I almost made it,” she said.
 “Even though I know anyone can get it, it doesn’t feel quite fair.”